-In support of achieving the Tree Campus USA designation for the Urbana campus through the Arbor Day Foundation, the Chancellor proclaimed Friday, April 28, 2017 as a day of celebration.
+In support of achieving the Tree Campus USA designation for the Urbana campus through the Arbor Day Foundation, the Chancellor proclaimed Friday, April 27, 2018 as a day of celebration.
 This was a joint proclamation with the City of Urbana and the City of Champaign, each of which are recognized as a Tree City USA.
-An Arbor Day Celebration was planned on the South Quad at 11:30 a.m., with the planting of five new trees near Temple Buell Hall.
-These trees create symmetry for the South Quad, as can be seen in the aerial photo to the right (figure 5).
+An Arbor Day Celebration was planned on the Main Quad at 11:30 a.m., with a tree planting ceremony near Lincoln Hall and Foellinger Auditorium (see figure 5).